agardnerIT/killercoda_tutorials/keptn-e2e-0.18.1/step6.md

 So far, a fairly robust delivery pipeline has been built.
 Optional manual approval steps have been added, automated quality gates were then added to automate and improve on the previous manual approval.
 Finally, release validation was added to run quality evaluations **after** a production release and ensure quality software **in** production.

-This step adds the ability to Cloud Automation to self-heal your application based on problems sent to Cloud Automation.
+This step adds the ability to Keptn to self-heal your application based on problems sent to Keptn.

 ## Check Current Pod Counds